-My son has been having lessons for the last 2+ years and he is happy putting his face in the water and then moves his arms and legs HOWEVER he does not move in the water and when he pulls his head up he's gasping for air - what is he doing wrong and how can I help him?
+My son has been having lessons for the last 2+ years and he is happy putting his face in the water and then moving his arms and legs HOWEVER he does not move in the water and when he pulls his head up he's gasping for air - what is he doing wrong and how can I help him?

 Most young children are very happy underwater and can often ‘swim’ for as long as they can hold their breath.
 This makes them gasp for air at the point when they do actually need to breathe.

-Try to encourage him to take a breath before he needs to instead of at the point of exhaustion.
+Encourage him to take a breath before he needs to instead of at the point of exhaustion.
 He may then find breathing comes easier over time.

 If your son is older, then he may not be coordinating the movements of his arms and legs correctly.
 This means his arms may be counteracting his leg kicks, resulting in him swimming on the spot and going nowhere.

-If this is the case you will need to break down his swimming strokes and address each part in turn to correct them and ensure his technique is efficient.
+If this is the case, you will need to break down his swimming strokes and address each part, in turn, to correct them and ensure his technique is efficient.

 Overall it is important to give some children time to learn to swim.
-Whilst some learn quickly, much like riding a bicycle, some kids are just not natural swimmers and take longer to get there.
+Whilst some learn quickly, like riding a bicycle, some kids are not natural swimmers and take longer to get there.
 They all learn to swim in the end.

 I hope I have helped in some way.
 Good luck.